abhijith0505/abhijith0505.github.io/_posts/2025-03-08-omscs-guide.md

 ## **Introduction**

-The **Online Master of Science in Computer Science (OMSCS)** at **Georgia Tech (GT)** is a premier online graduate program offering rigorous coursework equivalent to its on-campus counterpart at a fraction of the cost.
+If you’re considering the Online Master of Science in Computer Science (OMSCS) from Georgia Tech, you’re not alone.
+It’s one of the most well-known and affordable online master’s programs in CS, and since finishing my Machine Learning specialization, I’ve had a ton of people reach out with questions about admissions, coursework, workload, career impact, and whether it’s actually worth it.

-Since completing my **Machine Learning specialization**, I have received numerous inquiries from friends and professionals regarding **admissions, coursework, workload, industry value, and career prospects**.
-This guide consolidates key insights to help prospective students make an informed decision about OMSCS.&#x20;
+So, instead of answering the same questions over and over, I decided to put together this guide.
+Whether you’re just curious or already halfway through your application, this should clear up everything you need to know.

-> "I graduated in 2024, so the information provided here is based on my experience at that time.
-For the most up-to-date details, I recommend verifying critical information on the official website."
+> "I graduated in 2024, so all of this is based on my experience.
+Always double-check the latest details on the official website, as things may have changed."

 ---